ulrikdamm/Assembler/README.md

 • Error reporting for parsing stage
 • Line numbers in error reporting
 • Remaining Gameboy instructions
-• Using labels as expression values (e.g. in the smily program, being able to say `ld de, graphics`)
+• Using labels as expression values (e.g. in the smiley program, being able to say `ld de, graphics`)
 • Graphical code editor
 • Programs doesn't boot in all emulators (like OpenEmu)